• Skip to main content

 Lessons Learned

 Dad had given me this fantastic gift, and along with the knowledge I already had, I could do this.
-Dad has taught me so much in these last months, and I am forever grateful.
+Dad has taught me so much these last months, and I am forever grateful.
 I hope he knows this.

 We have debt.
 But I believe we can pay it off.
 I believe it down to my core!
 I think we can be completely debt-free and never go back.

-Because going back would be like my dad’s passing in vain and leaving me these gifts for nothing.
-I want us to be his legacy!
+Because going back would be like my dad’s passing in vain and leaving me these gifts for nothing, I want us to be his legacy!

 My Challenge